 “I’ve talked to working chefs and they point to many factors: being a chef is hard physical work, and not every woman is up for that.
 Hours are long and work is mostly at night; it can be a problem if you want to raise children.
 It might seem sexist, and it probably is, but many women still want to take care of their children themselves, which means they need a less demanding career.
 Being a pastry chef, cookbook writer or using food skills in a related field such as sales, is much more conducive to starting a family.”

 We could debate the merits of these arguments, but many have done so already.
 Amanda Cohen of Dirt Candy wrote an excellent response.
 Alice Waters and Ruth Reichl chimed in about gender stereotypes.
 Sarah Henry, in Edible East Bay, compiled her own list of accomplished women chefs as a response to the Chronicle, which suddenly featured female chefs across the Bay, in a piece written by a woman.
-Lesley Balla at Zagat did a slide show on 17 Top Women Chefs Around LA.
+Lesley Balla at Zagat did a slide show on 18 Amazing Women Rocking the LA Food Scene.
 And CNN’s Kat Kinsman generated a #ladychefgate hashtag on Twitter so we could follow any breaking news.

 I’m pleased by the outrage, but this kind of boy’s club behavior and devotion to celebrity is not new.
 Women rarely get a level playing field, and even when they excel, their accomplishments are diminished.
 Men are still at the top in every field, including food writing, even though our field is mostly women.